"It is written, `Man shall not live by bread alone,

 15 Tannehill RC.
 The Narrative Unity of Luke-Acts: A Literary Interpretation, in 2 Volumes.
 Fortress Press, Minneapolis, 1990.

 16 Wall RW.
 The Acts of the Apostles, in The New Interpreter's Bible, Volume 10.
 Abingdon Press, Nashville, 344-368, 2002.

 17 Montague GT.
 The Apocalypse.
 Servant Publications, Ann Arbor, Michigan, 1992 and 1998.

 18 Lienhard JT.
-The Bible, The Church, and Authority - The Canon of the Christian Bible.
+The Bible, The Church, and Authority.
 Liturgical Press, Collegeville, Minnesota, 1995.

 21 Mansoor M. Biblical Hebrew - Step by Step, Volume One.
 Baker Book House, Grand Rapids, Michigan, 1980, 24th Printing, 2007.

 22 Mounce, WD.
 Basics of Biblical Greek Grammar, Third Edition.
 Zondervan, Grand Rapids, Michigan, 2009.

 23 Brisco, Thomas.
 Holman Bible Atlas.
 Holman Reference, Nashville Tennessee, 1998.

 24 Rendsburg GA.
 A New Look at Pentateuchal HW'.
 Biblica 63:351-369, 1982.